Viva la Vida: Sporting usage

 During the 2008–09 season, the German football club Hamburger SV used "Viva la Vida" as their goal celebration song.

 It's also the goal celebration song of the German football club Hannover 96.

-The song also became the anthem of Spanish football club FC Barcelona during the 2008–09 season.
+The song also became the anthem of Spanish football club FC Barcelona starting in the 2008–09 season.
 It turned out to be a season of unprecedented success for the Spanish club in 2009, as they won all six competitions they could possibly be involved in, which no football club has managed before in history.
 The song was selected by the manager of the club, Pep Guardiola – himself a Coldplay fan – to help motivate and encourage his team.
 It was often played at the Camp Nou before the start of a Barcelona match.
 The song was also played during Pep Guardiola's farewell before his final match coaching Barcelona at the Nou Camp, a 4–0 victory against Espanyol on 5 May 2012.
-The song was also played on Gerard Pique's final game at the Camp Nou on May 30, 2021, marking the end of his 25-year-long career with FC Barcelona.
+The song was also played on Gerard Pique's final game at the Camp Nou on November 5, 2022, marking the end of his 25-year-long career with FC Barcelona.

 UEFA used "Viva la Vida" as the goal celebration song for the 2012 UEFA Champions League Final and Europa League Final.

 The National Hockey League's New York Rangers played "Viva la Vida" at Madison Square Garden after victories during the 2011 season.

 The song was used by the Vancouver Canucks in a tribute video during Markus Näslund's number retirement ceremony held in Vancouver's Rogers Arena.
 It was also used in Game 7 of the 2011 Stanley Cup Finals when the Boston Bruins won the Stanley Cup on Vancouver Ice.

 The Kansas City Chiefs play the song at the end of home games in Arrowhead Stadium.
 Additionally, it is also used by the Kansas City Royals to celebrate home runs and wins at Kauffman Stadium.

 This was the at-bat music of Scott Rolen, former third baseman of the Cincinnati Reds.

 The song was also used pre-match during every 2008 Rugby League World Cup game before the two teams took to the field and in the band's Super Bowl 50 halftime show in 2016 at Levi's Stadium in Santa Clara, California.
+It was used at 2020 Tokyo Olympics as victory song when Canada Women's National Soccer Team won gold medal on August 6, 2021, the song was also used in a music video to honour Phil Taylor in his retirement at the 2018 PDC World Darts Championship.